pantheon-systems/documentation/source/partials/migrate-add-files-only-drupal.md

   <Tab title="Up to 100MBs" id="100mbsfiles-id" active={true}>

-  If your archive is under 100MB, you can upload the file directly:
+  If your archive is under 100MB, upload the file directly:

    1. In the **Archive of site files** field, click **File**, then **Choose File**.